jhu-statprogramming-fall-2023/biostat777-project4-calebhallinan/README.md

   - joe.png: image of joe burrow
   - league_data_2023_deidentified.csv: one of the two datasets used
   - league_matchups_2023_deidentified.csv: the other of the two datasets used
+- "rsconnect" folder: folder showing shiny app publication, likely wouldn't include if it wasn't a project
 - .gitignore: ignore some files
 - README.md: what you are reading now
 - fantasyfootball.rmd: code and analysis for shiny interactive dashboard